mpkondrashin/certlist/README.md

 ## How to use:
 1. Create API Key
-2. Write config file
+2. Edit config file
-3. Run certlist.exe --output &lt;output filename&gt;
+3. Run certlist.exe with appropriate options

 ### Create API Key
 1. Open Tipping Point SMS
 2. Go to Admin -> Authentication and Authorization -> Users
-3. Create new user and add it to the superuser group
+3. Create new user and add it to the superuser group, or create special role (see below).
 4. Save API Key

-## Minimal permissions
+#### Minimal permissions

 Role Capabilities:
 - Admin -> Admin Section -> SMS Management -> Access Management -> Access SMS Web Services